sathvikbhupal1/AppDeployement/README.md

 *Terraform Scripts*
 The Terraform scripts in this repository automate the provisioning of the following resources on AWS:

-Custom VPC with public and private subnets across multiple availability zones for high availability.
+1.Custom VPC with public and private subnets across multiple availability zones for high availability.

-Auto Scaling Group (ASG) configured to launch Docker hosts (EC2 instances) within the private subnets.
+2.Auto Scaling Group (ASG) configured to launch Docker hosts (EC2 instances) within the private subnets.

-Load Balancer (ELB or ALB) to distribute traffic across the Docker hosts.
+3.Load Balancer (ALB) to distribute traffic across the Docker hosts.

-Proper security group configurations to allow necessary traffic.
+4.Proper security group configurations to allow necessary traffic.

-AWS IAM roles with appropriate permissions for EC2 instances and Auto Scaling Group.
+5.AWS IAM roles with appropriate permissions for EC2 instances and Auto Scaling Group.

 *Files*: